thomas0114/thomas0114/README.md

 ### Hi. 👋

-I am a Senior Full-Stack Engineer.
+I am a Senior Web & Blockchain Full-Stack Engineer.
 I have over 9 years of experience in web & blockchain technology development and IT consult.

 Passionate about launching, developing, and maintaining web and mobile projects requiring a